SIDEWALK CROUCHES AT HER FEET — VENICE

 THE RENAISSANCE – ARTISTS OF VENICE

-Venice’s art scene remains vibrant with artists including R. Cronk, Marc “The Sandman” Goodrich, Steve Shizumura, Eleanore Fahey and Nancy Sadler calling Venice their home.
-There area also has several art events and galleries including Venice Art Walk, Altered Space Gallery, The G2 Gallery, Gebert Gallery, Denizen Design Gallery, LA Louver, Mitch Reiter Photography and VOCA Gallery.
+Venice’s art scene remains vibrant with artists including R. Cronk, Marc “The Sandman” Goodrich, Steve Shizumura, Eleanore Fahey, and Nancy Sadler calling Venice their home.
+The area also has several art events and galleries including Venice Art Walk, Altered Space Gallery, The G2 Gallery, Gebert Gallery, Denizen Design Gallery, LA Louver, Mitch Reiter Photography, and VOCA Gallery.
 There are many murals too, including a big one of Jim Morrison.
-Here’s a great guide to the murals of Venice from KCET.

-Aaron Morales‘s “Angel of Venice Beach,” Jonathan Richman‘s “Rooming House on Venice Beach,” Red Hot Chili Peppers‘ “Venice Queen,” Katy Perry‘s “California Gurls,” Notorious B.I.G.‘s “Going Back to Cali” and Jack’s Mannequin‘s entire album, Everything in Transit, all reference Venice, as did Welcome to Venice, a split/compilation album released in 1985 by Suicidal Tendencies, Beowülf, No Mercy and Excel.
+Aaron Morales‘s “Angel of Venice Beach,” Jonathan Richman‘s “Rooming House on Venice Beach,” Red Hot Chili Peppers‘ “Venice Queen,” Katy Perry‘s “California Gurls,” Notorious B.I.G.‘s “Going Back to Cali” and Jack Mannequin‘s entire album, Everything in Transit, all reference Venice, as did Welcome to Venice, a split/compilation album released in 1985 by Suicidal Tendencies, Beowülf, No Mercy, and Excel.